-How to broadcast voice messages to your Google Home speakers - Pocket-lint
+How to broadcast voice messages to your Google Nest speakers

-You can now use your Google Home speakers as an intercom system.
+If you have multiple Google Nest smart home speakers then you can use this simple trick to send messages between them.
+This technique allows you to use Google Nest (previously Google Home) speakers as an intercom system, sending messages throughout your home with ease.

+We like to use this for simple things like telling the kids to come downstairs for dinner or letting everyone know it's time to leave the house.
+The good news is it's really easy to do.

-Google has updated its Google Home speaker lineup so that you can easily send a message to everyone in your home or office.
-It's basically pushed a Google Assistant upgrade that lets you broadcast your voice to all your Google Home speakers or Google Assistant-enabled speakers - using either another speaker or your smartphone.
+It's basically a Google Assistant upgrade that lets you broadcast your voice to all your Google Nest speakers or Google Assistant-enabled speakers - using either another speaker or your smartphone.
 Here's everything you need to know about how the feature works.

 - Google Home review: Better than Amazon Echo?